-(e) Fundamental Electrochemistry related to Energy Transduction, Storage, and Corrosion
+(e) Fundamental Electrochemistry related to Energy Transduction, Storage, Chemical Conversion, and Corrosion

-There is a strong need for fundamental research on electrochemistry to enable technological advancement in developing improved batteries for transportation and grid-level storage, to significantly improve chemical energy and solar energy conversion, and to mitigate or prevent corrosion in energy production systems (particularly nuclear and fossil energy plants).
-However, there are relatively few dedicated academic programs for training graduate students in fundamental electrochemical science at universities in the U.S. The national laboratory system has expertise in this field and has developed advanced experimental and computational capabilities for research to better understand electrochemical mechanisms at a fundamental level.
+Electrochemistry is central to energy conversion and storage as well as chemical processes and systems.
+There is a strong need for fundamental research on electrochemistry to solve longstanding scientific challenges related to next generation batteries for transportation and grid-level storage, to significantly improve chemical energy and solar energy conversion, to enhance chemical synthesis and separations, and to mitigate or prevent corrosion in energy production systems (particularly nuclear and fossil energy plants).
+The national laboratory system has expertise in this field and has developed advanced experimental and computational capabilities to better understand electrochemical mechanisms at a fundamental level to address needs in energy research.
 This program will provide opportunities for graduate students to work with scientists with expertise in electrochemistry and to access advanced analytical and computational capabilities at the national laboratories.
-Areas of particular interest include: high resolution, in-situ studies of electrochemical processes in materials; electrochemistry of non-equilibrium or metastable materials; electrochemistry at the nanoscale (effect of nanoscale morphology); electrochemistry in extreme conditions (at high temperature and/or stress, and in radiation environments); dynamic behavior of catalyst-electrolyte interfaces under reaction conditions; and electrochemistry at catalytic semiconductor surfaces.
+Areas of particular interest include: high resolution, in-situ studies of electrochemical processes in materials; electrochemistry of non-equilibrium or metastable materials; electrochemistry at the nanoscale (effect of nanoscale morphology); electrochemistry in extreme conditions (at high temperature and/or stress, and in radiation environments); dynamic behavior of electrode-electrolyte interphases, catalyst-electrolyte interfaces, or catalytic semiconductor surfaces under reaction conditions; and electrochemistry of separations processes and in catalytic and biocatalytic systems.

-Specific issues for electrochemistry in energy transduction, energy storage, and corrosion have been identified in the Basic Energy Sciences report Basic Research Needs for Catalysis for Energy (August 2007), Solar Energy Utilization (April 2005), Electrical Energy Storage (April 2007), Advanced Nuclear Energy Systems (August 2006), and Materials under Extreme Environments (June 2007).
+Specific issues for electrochemistry in energy transduction, energy storage, and corrosion have been identified in the Basic Energy Sciences report Basic Research Needs for Catalysis for Energy (2007), Solar Energy Utilization (2005), Next Generation Electrical Energy Storage (2017), Advanced Nuclear Energy Systems (2006), and Materials under Extreme Environments (2007).